tpwres/teczki-polskiego-wrestlingu/content/a/ptw-exits.md

 In the beginning of 2024, [Vic Golden](@/w/vic-golden.md) was also quietly removed from the roster page.
 [Robert Star's](@/w/robert-star.md) departure went unannounced by the promotion, with his profile removed at some point between January and March 2024.
 During an [interview][robert-star-interview] for the Istota Wrestlingu YouTube channel, Robert confirmed his departure from PTW.

-On February 12th, 2024, PTW commentary team member Piotr "Showoff" Małecki announced an indefinite leave from PTW, citing burnout as a reason.
+On February 12th, 2024, PTW commentary team member Piotr "ShowOff" Małecki announced an indefinite leave from PTW, citing burnout as a reason.
 Gradually, he severed his ties with the organization, first changing his Twitter/X bio entry to "ex-PTW commentator", and becoming increasingly critical towards the promotion.

 ### 2024: Gold Rush and Total Blast From The Past